 Start a four-year university education at a fraction of the cost!

-With a variety of transfer options, you can start here and earn credits toward a bachelor’s degree from one of many four-year universities.
+With a variety of transfer options, you can start at Western and earn credits toward a bachelor’s degree from one of many four-year universities.
 Choose from:

-The ASLA Transfer Degree is a two-year degree designed to provide you with the general education credits commonly accepted for transfer into a wide range of bachelor's degree programs at four-year colleges and universities.
+The ASLA Transfer Degree is a two-year degree designed to provide you with 60 credits of general education credits commonly accepted for transfer into a wide range of bachelor's degree programs at four-year colleges and universities.

 Transfer Agreements by Program

 Several of Western's associate degree programs transfer directly into specific bachelor degree programs.
-See the complete list, or check the individual program pages for university transfer agreements available for that particular program.
+Check the individual program pages for university transfer agreements available for that particular program, or see the complete list here.

 Deciding to be a transfer student is an important decision.
 It is key to plan ahead and weigh all the information before deciding if being a transfer student is right for you.